 The bill amended the current school code to include mental and behavioral health as a valid reason to miss school.

 "It's critical that schools are offering support to students who struggle with their mental health," one of the bill's sponsors, Representative Barbara Hernandez said in a statement.
 "Just as we would allow a student with a cold or fever to stay home from school, students should be able to have the same treatment for days where they need a break for their mental health."

 The law also encourages schools to connect students with mental health resources.

-If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 800-273-8255, or text HOME to 741741 to text with a trained Crisis Text Line counselor.
-Learn how to support someone who is contemplating suicide here.
+If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 800-273-8255, text HOME to 741741 to text with a trained Crisis Text Line counselor, or explore our mental health resources.